 But I’ve gotta do more than march to Trump Tower with 400,000 progressive women, men and children.
 I’m stepping up my world-saving game a little higher.
 It’s that or going into deep, deep denial.

-I’ve started with a job at the Environmental Defense Fund.
+I’ve started with applying for a job at the Environmental Defense Fund.
 Writer/Editor on the creative team — perfect for me, right??
 I completely revamped my resume, and wrote a kick-ass cover letter that must’ve been good, because after submitting it over Thanksgiving weekend, I was granted a phone interview shortly after Christmas.

 Now, I want to make it clear that my being gaga about waste and, by extension, the environment, is not about saving the planet, per se.
 As I say in “Waste Management: The Show,” the planet is gonna be here no matter what.
 It’s not about tree-hugging.
 It’s not even about polar bears, even though I loves me some polar bears.
 I’m also crazy about penguins.
 My absolute dream vacation — were I to somehow get my hands on an extra 25 grand, haha — is this Antarctica Sailing Expedition.